centrica-engineering/nucleus-docs/docs/getting-started/process.md

 # Process

-> Explaining how we do what we do
+> Explaining how we do what we do.

 ![Process timeline for changes to Nucleus](https://user-images.githubusercontent.com/7101754/78082493-0f35b000-73ab-11ea-81ed-97970477736d.jpg)